 Felicia is an Assistant Professor at California State University, San Bernardino, where she teaches in the Master of Fine Arts in Creative Writing Program.
-She has also been a Visiting Professor of Creative Writing at Pitzer College, and has taught at Antioch University’s Master of Fine Arts in Creative Writing Program, The New School, the UCLA Writers’ Program and as a kindergarten teacher in urban Los Angeles.
+She has also been a Visiting Professor at Pitzer College, and has taught at Antioch University’s MFA Creative Writing Program, The New School, the UCLA Writers’ Program, and as a kindergarten teacher in urban Los Angeles.
+Felicia graduated summa cum laude and Phi Beta Kappa from the University of California at Irvine (History, 1997), earned an MFA in Writing from CalArts (2000), and was a UCLA Graduate Opportunity Fellow (Teacher Education Program, 2010-2011).
+Felicia is the recipient of a Bread Loaf Writer's Conference Fellowship (2004), and she has been a featured speaker at universities including Stanford, Cornell, Yale and Harvard.
 She currently sits on the Advisory Board for The Queer Foundation, a nonprofit organization dedicated to improving educational opportunities for LGBTQI youth.

 Sharpie Ultra Fine black markers, serendipity, and mountain wildflowers are among her favorite things.
 She lives in Los Angeles with her spouse, their wild ones, and a pair of Great Horned owls.